orb-lang/qor/doc/md/core/table.md

    return bat
 end
 ```

-### flatten(tab, level)
+### flatten\(tab, level\)

 Takes nested tables and flattens the array portion into a single table, which
-is returned.
+is returned\.

-Will decline to follow circular references, with a side-effect that multiple
+Will decline to follow circular references, with a side\-effect that multiple
-instances of the same table are only copied once.
+instances of the same table are only copied once\.

-If ``level`` is provided, ``flatten`` will only iterate to the specified depth:
+If `level` is provided, `flatten` will only iterate to the specified depth:

 ```lua-example
 tab = {1, {2, {3, 4}, 5}, 6}